mbodiai/embodied-agents/README.md

 ### Language Agent

-The [Language Agent](mbodied/agents/language/language_agent.py) is the main entry point for intelligent robot agents.
-It can connect to different backends or transformers of your choice.
+The [Language Agent](mbodied/agents/language/language_agent.py) can connect to different backends or transformers of your choice.
 It includes methods for recording conversations, managing context, looking up messages, forgetting messages, storing context, and acting based on an instruction and an image.

 Natively supports API services: OpenAI, Anthropic, vLLM, Ollama, HTTPX, or any gradio endpoints.
 More upcoming!